new home faq’s

 If spaces are not booked closer to the date, they may be made available for broader community use.
 This honours both our sector obligations and the mātauranga embedded in our new whare.

-The draft rates for hireable spaces will be available when bookings open in March (for use from 29 June 2026).
+The draft rates for hireable spaces will be available when bookings open on 2 April.

 These rates are provisional and subject to the Annual Plan review, including Councillor review and public engagement.
 The sector and community will have the opportunity to provide feedback in April before final rates are confirmed.

-We are implementing a new prioritisation system for bookings (details on this in “Who can book at Market Lane?”) so we must pass everyone through this system to make sure we are serving our community properly.
+• No, we are implementing a new prioritisation system for bookings so we must pass everyone through this system to make sure we are serving our community properly.
 This means that we are making a fresh start on all ongoing bookings.

 Creative spaces - Arts - Wellington City Council